 The exceptions under which licences are granted are:

-Licences can only be issued by Natural England where the proposed activity meets the criteria for one of the purposes above (typically (e)) <strong>and</strong> the following two criteria (together commonly referred to as the "three tests‟)
+Licences can only be issued by Natural England where the proposed activity meets the criteria for one of the purposes above (typically (e)) and the following two criteria (together commonly referred to as the "three tests‟)

 Mitigation licences, sometimes referred to as Development Licences, vary in terms of scale and complexity but would be required for:

-Mitigation licences, and other EPS licences, are awarded by Natural England, who also ensure compliance, enforce licence conditions and, where appropriate, take legal action.
+Mitigation licences and other EPS licences are awarded by Natural England who also ensure compliance, enforce licence conditions and where appropriate, take legal action.

 A licence is not always necessary.
 Natural England advocates the use of good practice and avoidance measures to minimise the impact of a proposed activity on wildlife and in particular EPS.
 Licensing should be seen as the last resort where all other alternative ways of avoiding impacts on the species have been discounted.
 ECOSA will advise whether works can proceed in the absence of a licence; it is not Natural England's role to do this.